DW-UX/DistantWorldsExpanded/README.md

 11. Save files from modded game not compatible with original game.
 12. Repair priority for modules (“AdvMods\ExpansionMod\GameHotKeysMappingFile.json”)
 13. Strenghs of late game events and factions: Shakturi and Ancients use top tech level in moded tech tree instead of 7 or lower.
 Super pirates now spawn with ship strenght\count of top pirate empire.
 Tech lvl bonus on spawn bumbped each time they are destroyed.
-14. Fixed bug with Scaling; in ship txt files for Vanila and BM - if decimal character in txt for scaling is not equal to system character, files failed to load.
+14. Fixed bug with ImageScaling;Scaled 0.95 in ship txt files for Vanila and BM - if decimal character in txt for scaling is not equal to system character, files failed to load.